Tenth Acre Farm

 Many years ago, a friend gave me a comfrey plant.
 She swooned about the many benefits of growing comfrey.
 Without a doubt, I was excited, but a little skeptical about this so-called super plant.
 Could this one plant really have such a big impact?

-After one season, that one plant appeared to make a difference in the health of my soil, so I rushed out to buy more plants!
+After one season, that one plant appeared to enhance the overall vitality of my garden, so I rushed out to buy more plants!

 This perennial herb grows in USDA growing zones 3-9.
 Although comfrey is tolerant of a variety of growing conditions, I’ve found it grows best in full to partial sun and in rich, loosened soil.
 The more compacted the soil is, the more shade it prefers.